 - Oil-free option available, just mash avocado into the dressing for creaminess

-Add to meal-prep bowls with rice or quinoa.
+Add to meal-prep bowls with rice, potatoes, or quinoa.
 For batch cooking, this salad also fits right alongside my Instant Pot chickpeas, Instant Pot refried beans, or my refried black beans using canned beans for easy mix-and-match meals.

 Tested Tips